harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 #### *3.1 Download the key as a Pem File * ####

-Pem stands for Privacy Enhanced Mail that we can use
+Pem stands for Privacy Enhanced Mail that we need to connect to our EC2 instance in the cloud.
+Don't lose this pem file since you can't recover this file meaning once it is lost you have to create another new key pair and then repeat the process again.